Credits

 A formalised induction for all undergraduate students in the School of Pharmacy.
 This allows first year students to familiarise themselves with the campus and the degree programme.
 During a first-year module, there are a number of sessions on topics such as academic writing, referencing, plagiarism, communication skills, examination preparation and managing time effectively.

-This is an essential part of life as a Queen’s student when important private reading, engagement with e-learning resources, reflection on feedback to date and assignment research and preparation work is carried out.
+This is an essential part of life as a Queen’s student, providing time for independent reading, engagement with e-learning resources, reflection on feedback received, and preparation for assignments.

 These sessions are designed to explore, in more depth, the information that has been presented in the lectures.
-This provides students with the opportunity to engage closely with academic staff who have specialist knowledge of the topic, to ask questions of them and to assess their own progress and understanding with the support of their peers.
+This provides students with the opportunity to engage closely with academic staff who have specialist knowledge of the topic, to ask questions of them and to assess their own progress and understanding with the support of their peers

 Details of assessments associated with this course are outlined below: